Chart Color Schemes

 Residential development activity is lower than average in Denman according to AreaSearch's national comparison of local real estate markets

-Denman has had minimal residential development activity over the past five years, with an average of one dwelling approval per year (seven approvals in total).
-This low level of development is typical of rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
-It is important to note that due to the small number of approvals, individual projects can significantly impact annual growth and relativity statistics.
+Denman has had minimal residential development activity with 1 dwelling approval annually on average over the five years from January 2016 to December 2020, totalling 5 approvals.
+This low level of development is typical in rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
+It should be noted that with such a small number of approvals, individual projects can significantly impact annual growth and relativity statistics.

-Denman has shown significantly less construction activity than the Rest of NSW, with this activity level also below national patterns.
-Recent building activity in Denman consists entirely of detached dwellings, aligning with rural living preferences for space and privacy.
-According to the latest AreaSearch quarterly estimate, Denman is expected to grow by 296 residents by 2041.
+Denman has shown significantly less construction activity than the Rest of NSW during this period, with activity levels also below national patterns.
+According to the latest AreaSearch quarterly estimate, Denman is expected to grow by 323 residents from January 2021 to December 2041.

-At current development rates, housing supply may struggle to keep up with population growth, potentially leading to increased buyer competition and supporting price increases.
+At current development rates, housing supply may struggle to match population growth, potentially leading to increased buyer competition and supporting price increases.

 Frequently Asked Questions - Development